 Regulations are often changed, creating costly and effort-intensive obligations for companies to comply.
 Also, material changes in customer information are often not being updated, which causes inaccurate information in many bank systems.

-Blockchain for KYC
+Blockchain Solutions for KYC

 A bank or other financial institution who is looking to verify customer identity would simply need to be given permission to access the personal information, making blockchain KYC incredibly efficient.
 It would also be standardized, so every financial institution globally would be able to share and view the same data.